Labor Medical Terms Every Parent Should Know

 What You'll Gain from Parent Education

-- Better Birth Planning: Understanding terms like episiotomy, induction methods, and pain relief options helps you make informed decisions about your birth preferences.
+- Better Birth Planning: Terms like episiotomy, induction, and pain relief options become tools for decision-making.

-- Improved Communication: You'll be able to express your concerns and preferences using the same language as your healthcare team.
+- Improved Communication: Speak the same language as your healthcare team.

 Wondering what happens after delivery?
 Explore Newborn and Postpartum Medical Terms Every Parent Should Know.